Gruppo Sportivo: Dig It Yourself and Back to '78 re-release

 September 2016 saw the re-release of Gruppo's classic and best-selling album Back to '78 on vinyl.
 The release includes downloadable live versions of never before released songs from 1978.
-A year later 1989 EP Sucker Of The Century - recorded with a.o.
-Robert Jan Stips - was released on digital platforms such as Spotify and iTunes.
+A year later 1989 EP Sucker Of The Century - recorded with Robert Jan Stips and others - was released on digital platforms such as Spotify and iTunes.

-The Golden Years Of Dutch Pop Music and new studio album Great
+The Golden Years Of Dutch Pop Music and return with Great

 While the band posted pictures from an apparent recording session for a new album a new compilation album was released: The Golden Years Of Dutch Pop Music - Gruppo Sportivo.
 The 2-CD album consists of A and B side singles covering 1976 ("Out There In The Jungle") to 1991 ("She Was Pretty").
 The album entered the Dutch Album Top 100 at #85.

 Early 2018 a reunion tour was announced with a new album - titled Great - planned for late April 2018.
 On April 6 new single "(This Is a) Normal Song" - a re-make of the song that was added to the re-release of Ten Mistakes as a bonus track - was released.
 Spotify selected it for their New Alternative playlist.
+"Tub For Two" and "Oh Caroline" - both live favourites from 1982/1983, but never recorded - were finally put to tape for Great.